Improving learning outcomes on Operating Room skills

 Understanding the need of the training solution the client needed, Virtual Reality (VR) simulation was chosen as the best way forward.

 Integra’s team of technology and learning solution experts put in hundreds of hours on research on suitable development frameworks, prototyping, haptic device testing and integration with the simulation.

-Using Oculus Rift/Quest with TouchX haptic device and Foot Switch we developed a simulation of approximately 10 minutes duration, with takes a trainee surgeon though seven different steps of the procedure and complete an interactive surgery.
+Using Oculus Rift/Quest with TouchX haptic device and Foot Switch we developed a simulation of approximately 10 minutes duration, which takes a trainee surgeon through seven different steps of the procedure and complete an interactive surgery.

 The interactivities involved in this simulation is carried out by the learner from a first person view via Microscopic Output, Dynamic Cut (soft tissue) to provide real-time experience to users, integration with TouchX haptic device and Foot Witch hardware and an Autorun 3D video (stereoscopic) version targeting TV / large displays, with audio & OST.